-We are seeking 40 men and women diagnosed with idiopathic Parkinson's disease who are aged over 40 years.
+We are seeking 40 men and women diagnosed with post-concussion syndrome who are aged over 18 years.
 Volunteers should:

 - be independently mobile (with or without walking aid) - be able to understand the test instructions - have a mobile device (e.g. smartphone, iPad) - be familiar with mobile technology (or have support of someone who is familiar with this type of technology)